howonlee/howonlee.github.io/_posts/2019-11-09-Heap%20Search%20Is%20NP%20Complete.md

 The bottom layer of the heap contains `O(2^N)` nodes, where `N` is the number of layers in the heap, or alternately the number of members of the multiset.

-The problem of subset sum reduces to searching for `Q` in the leaf nodes of the heap, because each member of the bottom layer corresponds to a possible partition, with the value of the sum of that partition, and they enumerate the possible partitions.
+The problem of subset sum reduces to searching for `Q` in the leaf nodes of the heap, because each member of the bottom layer corresponds to a possible subset, with the value of the sum of that subset, and they enumerate the possible subsets.

-This is because every left child corresponds to a decision not to include a member in the possible partition, every right child corresponds to a decision to include that member.
+This is because every left child corresponds to a decision not to include a member in the possible subset, every right child corresponds to a decision to include that member.

 Therefore, an algorithm that solves searching in a heap also solves subset sum.
 To prove for max-heaps, repeat the construction but subtract from the whole sum of the multiset instead of adding.